← Back

 02

-Added a central hub with basic analytics, a "campaigns to watch" section, and a calendar widget — surfacing the status information users were previously hunting for manually.
+A central hub with analytics, a "campaigns to watch" section, and a calendar widget — surfacing status information users had been hunting for manually.

 Campaign dashboard overview